 - Understand the importance of reporting DP incidents, knowing where to find and how to report DP incidents.

 - Describe various DP Position Reference Systems, their sensors, working, operation and failure modes associated with these.

 - Ensure correct setting up of vessel on DP in accordance with vessel’s class and type of operation.
 Evaluate most appropriate PRS, correct thrusters allocation for specific DP operations.

-- Test the vessel’s manoeuvring capability during prevailing weather conditions and determine a ‘Safe Position’ and minimum distances to stabilize the vessel in DP.
+- Test the vessel’s maneuvering capability during prevailing weather conditions and determine a ‘Safe Position’ and minimum distances to stabilize the vessel in DP.

-- Demonstrate continuous awareness of vessel’s status during DP watchkeeping with regard to on-going operations.
-Importance of monitoring PRS, sensors and signal quality, power and thrusters output, anticipating the effects/possibility of failure, recognise situations in which to call the master, log and report DP station keeping events.
+- Demonstrate continuous awareness of vessel’s status during DP watch keeping with regard to on-going operations.
+Importance of monitoring PRS, sensors and signal quality, power and thrusters output, anticipating the effects/possibility of failure, recognize situations in which to call the master, log and report DP station keeping events.

-- Recognise various alarms both DP & non-DP, their acknowledgement, analyse consequence analysis alarm, monitoring the movement of the vessel, object, installation or target, recognise limitations of vessel movement when having equipment or divers deployed and procedures for when to change DP Alert Status.
+- Recognize various alarms both DP & non-DP, their acknowledgement, analyses consequence analysis alarm, monitoring the movement of the vessel, object, installation or target, recognize limitations of vessel movement when having equipment or divers deployed and procedures for when to change DP Alert Status.

-- Recognise changes in environmental conditions, when they become critical with reference to station keeping and importance of situational awareness when operating close to floating objects.
+- Recognize changes in environmental conditions, when they become critical with reference to station keeping and importance of situational awareness when operating close to floating objects.

 - Change of watch procedures, checklists, take-over/hand-over DP watch in a formal and clear manner; determine DP-status and recent occurrences which may affect DP operations during the watch.